The Black Diamond seen from the outside but illuminated from the inside by strong light source

 Meet a photo celebrity from the past

-At the Royal Danish Library we have a huge photo collection.
+At Royal Danish Library we have a huge photo collection.
 And photography in particular gets special attention at this year's Cultural Night, when one of Denmark's very first reputable photographers, Julie Laurberg (b.
 1856), comes to visit.
 With her, she takes her partner Franziska Gad, a large-format camera and a lot of old photos from their collections - and not least a lot of tall tales from her time as a portrait photographer for Magasin Du Nord and later as Royal Court Photographer.

 Death watches, animal skins and Ude & Hjemme – preservation of cultural heritage